exoplatform/exo-documentation/docs/GettingStarted.rst

 1- Unpinning a news from edit form :

 To unpin an article from the edit form, display the article's details then click on the ``Edit`` icon.
-Once the edit form is displayed, just chech the unpin article icon and validate.
+Once the edit form is displayed, just click on the unpin article icon and validate.

 |image186|